ASSERT-KTH/slumps/wakoko-web-proxy/README.md

 - Go to the address `wakoko.live/cert`, download and trust in the certificates.

-- Go to the address `https://wakoko.live` and trust in this address.
+- Go to the address `https://wakoko.live` and trust in this page.

 - You are ready now to use WAKOKO.